rfshelley/Documentation/getting-started/first-smartapp.rst

 Our SmartApp needs to turn a switch on when motion is detected.
 To turn the switch on, we first need to know when motion is detected.

-SmartApps can subscribe to various events so that when that event happens, the SmartApp will be notified.
+SmartApps can subscribe to various Events so that when that Event happens, the SmartApp will be notified.
 For our SmartApp we do this by using the :ref:`smartapp_subscribe` method.

 In your editor, below the ``preferences``, you'll see some methods already defined: